purrfect-farmer/purrfect-farmer/apps/purrfect-fly/README.md

 - Telegram Bot Token
 - Telegram Group with Topics
 - Telegram Bot must be an admin of the group
-- Required Topics (Announcements, Errors)
+- Required Topics (Announcements, Errors, Farming)
 - Additional Topics for Each Farmer

 ### Setup